 Curriculum Creation and Editing with Curriculog - April to October

-The Curriculum Office’s calendar runs run April through March, culminating with the publishing of the next University Catalog (effective in Fall) in March.
+The Curriculum Office’s calendar runs April through March, culminating with the publishing of the next University Catalog (effective in Fall) in March.
 The best time to receive training and direct support from the Curriculum Office starts in April.
 Most college curriculum committees start reviewing submissions at the start of the Fall Semester (August).

-April 15, 2023 - New Curriculum Cycle Begins
+April 15, 2024 - New Curriculum Cycle Begins